shuhao-dong/BORUS/src/feature/README.rst

 3. Gait Analysis
 ****************

 Both gait quantity and gait quality is estimated in the source code.
+The estimated features can be found in the header file definitions.